marco-reyna/star-wars-characters-table/README.md

 # Star Wars Characters Table

 This is a one page app built in Vue 3 that displays a table with all the characters from Star Wars and their information as well as their home planet.
 You can sort by column and search any character's name.
-Clicking on any planet's name you can see their information.
+By clicking on any planet's name you can see their information.

 All tha data comes from [SWAPI](https://swapi.dev).